Clients are always chasing the newest beauty treatments and going after the hottest trends.

 With over a decade of excellence, National Laser Institute offers medical aesthetics training that can be completed in just two weeks!

-Looking for the ultimate learning experience?
+Are you looking for the ultimate learning experience?
 Each course includes classroom (didactic) education and clinical hands-on training to gain real-world experience in a medical spa setting.

 The Comprehensive Laser Course is by far our most popular course for estheticians and those looking for a career change.
 It covers some of the most in-demand cosmetic laser treatments such as laser hair removal, Intense Pulsed Light (IPL) photofacial, skin rejuvenation, skin tightening, body contouring (CoolSculpting) and more.